Sameer-MSFT/OfficeDocs-Enterprise/Enterprise/multi-geo-capabilities-in-exchange-online.md

 description: "Expand your Office 365 presence to multiple geographic regions with multi-geo capabilities in Exchange Online."
 ---

-# Multi-Geo capabilities in Exchange Online
+# Multi-Geo Capabilities in Exchange Online

-Multi-Geo capabilities in Office 365 enable a single tenant to span multiple geographic locations (Geos).
-When Multi-Geo capabilities are enabled, customers can select the location of Exchange Online mailbox content (data at rest) on a per-user basis.
+Multi-Geo Capabilities in Office 365 enable a single tenant to span multiple geographic locations (Geos).
+When Multi-Geo is enabled, customers can select the location of Exchange Online mailbox content (data at rest) on a per-user basis.

 Your initial tenant location (referred to as your "default" or "central" location) is determined based on your billing address.
 When Multi-Geo is enabled, you can place mailboxes in additional "satellite" locations by: